Are You at Risk for Peripheral Artery Disease (PAD)?

 - Your toenails may be thick, yellow or not growing.

-If you have any of these symptoms and you’re wondering whether PAD is the cause, Advanced Imaging can provide answers.
+If you have any of these symptoms and you’re wondering whether PAD is the cause, CDI - DeSoto can provide answers.
 We conduct simple, painless screenings to diagnose PAD.
 The board-certified, subspecialized radiologists have successfully treated PAD using less-invasive procedures such as angioplasty, atherectomy and stents.